How to Carve a Pumpkin

-Used to peel skin away from pumpkins but not cut through for more interesting designs.
+Use to peel skin away from pumpkins but not cut through to allow designs to glow from within.

-For pro users who want granular level of control over carving this clay tools set is perfect.
+For pro users who want expert level of control, clay tools are perfect.

-Add instant personality to with these plastic teeth you stick right into the pumpkin flesh.
+Add instant personality with these plastic teeth you stick right into the pumpkin flesh.

-Use tealights, battery candles or for the safety glowsticks to light your pumpkins.
+Use tealights, battery candles or glowsticks to light your pumpkins.